Zig-Jag

 Tip #10: See: Tip #2.

 But really, unlike many others, I'm generally okay with Jaguar trying to rebrand itself as we enter the age of electric vehicles.
 I grew up with a friend whose father's prized possession was his "Jag".
 He would break it out on special occasions and drive it around the neighborhood.
 It looked cool.
 But my most distinct memory of the car is that it was almost always broken and incredibly hard and expensive to fix.
-It had a cool name and hood ornament but it also wasn't an Aston Martin.
+It had a killer name and hood ornament but it also wasn't an Aston Martin.

 Now, it seems, the company is trying to go higher-end, but less by copying high-end cars and more by copying high-end fashion brands.